-The general principle is that an Attorney-at-Law must establish satisfactorily that he is dealing with a real person or organization (not fictitious) and obtain identification evidence sufficient to establish that the client is that person or organization.
+The general principle is that a Realtor must establish satisfactorily that he is dealing with a real person or organization (not fictitious) and obtain identification evidence sufficient to establish that the client is that person or organization.
 In the case of an organization, it must be ascertained that the client is duly authorized to act for the organization.